elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter *(dismal.)*

-- {:.pr.i} Saint-Domingue melts, drowned in the throat acid of the Revolution.
+- {:.pr.i} Saint-Domingue melts, drowned in the acid reflux of the Revolution.

 - {:.sp} The Woman Reciter.